pc9350/IntelliAid-AI-Customer-Support/README.md

 ### 👥 Team & Collaboration

 This project was a collaborative effort, blending the technical expertise and creativity of the team.
+Special thanks to **[@isha038](https://github.com/isha038)** for their valuable contributions.
 Working together was not only productive but also a truly exciting experience as we tackled challenges and innovated solutions.